 Hope this helps!

-kokokorrin asked: I need dry/itchy scalp tips please!!
+kokokorrin said: I need dry/itchy scalp tips please!!
 I've tried t gel, selsun blue, head and shoulders and diluted tea tree oil.
 The only thing that worked was a ginger root shampoo from the body shop that's been discontinued.
 Pleeeaaaaseeeee help me!

 I just did a little research online and found you can still buy the Body Shop’s Ginger Root Shampoo online!
 But here are two of my favorites just in case anybody else out there is having scalp issues.